KnuttPipeline/KnuttPipeline.github.io/KnuttReads2Bins/readprep.md

   <dd>The number of mismatches during merging.
 0 for perfect merges and missing for failed merges</dd>
 </dl>

 For the `SAMPLE_merge_{untr/tr}_overview.tsv` file the BBmerge log output is parsed.
 The adapter output can be used to make sure that adapter trimming was successful.
-This is done by making sure the `adaptercount` field has a **low value** (compared to the joined/merged count) and the adapter sequence is long, consisting mostly of N's.
+This is done by making sure the `adaptercount` field has a **low value** (compared to the joined/merged count).

 <dl>
   <dt><em>pairstomerge</em></dt>